 I am a Hungarian scientist and obtained my PhD in Neuroscience at the University of Szeged, Hungary.
 I started my research activity as an undergraduate student in 2009 by studying neuroprotective strategies for acute ischemic stroke.
 Then I studied neurophysiology and cerebral hemodynamics during cortical spreading depolarization under the supervision of Dr Eszter Farkas.
 I came to Munich to join the Liesz lab to investigate interactions between post-stroke inflammatory responses and neurovascular dysfunction.
 My work heavily focuses on mesoscale imaging.
 When I am not in the imaging room you will find me outdoors.
 If it is summer then I go hiking if its winter then skiing or snowboarding.
 For endurance running weather cannot be an excuse.
 I am passionate about travelling and exploring new places.
 Also, I enjoy mixing music.

-Alessio Ricci, PhD student
+Alessio Ricci, Postdoctoral fellow

 Olga Carofiglio, PhD student